 A ticket is required in order to enter the Cotillion Dance.

 In-Person Tickets Available

-Although online ticket sales for this event has ended, there are still tickets available.
+Although online ticket sales for this event has not yet begun, there will be tickets available.
 Tickets for the Cotillion will be available at the door for $25 per person.